ietf-wg-acme/acme/draft-ietf-acme-acme.md

 intended to address things like propagation delays in HTTP or DNS provisioning, there should not usually be any reason to retry more often than every 5 or 10 seconds.
-While the server is still trying, the status of the challenge remains "pending"; it is only marked "invalid" once the server has given up.
+While the server is still trying, the status of the challenge remains "processing"; it is only marked "invalid" once the server has given up.

 The server MUST provide information about its retry state to the client via the